Pwd9000-ML/blog-devto/posts/2024/GitHub-Repo-Best-Practise/GitHub-Repo-Best-Practise.md

 When adding topics to a repository, it's important to choose topics that are relevant and meaningful.
 You should choose topics that accurately describe the purpose, technology stack, or other relevant criteria of the repository.

-You can get more information on topics and how to use them effectively in the [GitHub repo topics documentation](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics?wt.mc_id=DT-MVP-5004771).
+You can get more information on topics and how to use them effectively from [GitHub repo topics documentation](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics?wt.mc_id=DT-MVP-5004771).

 ## Tip 3: Use README.md to Document the Repository